-Reid simultaneously tackles themes of fame, diversity, discrimination, and crime.
-Evelyn is all of that which a Hollywood starlet should not be, but like all humans, her story is filled with both darkness and light.
+Reid simultaneously tackles themes of fame, diversity, discrimination, and crime throughout the plot.
+Evelyn is all of that which a Hollywood starlet like Elizabeth Taylor should not be, but like all humans, her story is filled with both darkness and light.

 For more like The Seven Husbands of Evelyn Hugo:

 - I recommend the movie Sunset Boulevard (the Broadway musical of the same name is my all-time fave).